benpolinsky/el_photography/README.md

 ## README / TODO
 ## only on production
+- Styles are fucked up on produycts (bootstrap shutff)
 - cart image (why isn't it always small?)
 - remove session if not found (done?)
 - null lineitem route... (i think its fixed?)